awsaf49/gcvit-tf/README.md

 ## To Do
+- [x] New updated weights have been added.
 - [x] Working training example in Colab & Kaggle.
 - [x] GradCAM showcase.
 - [x] Gradio Demo.